ASD-Blueprint/desktop.gov.au/program/traveller.md

   feeling: |
     * :) Happy – gets some family time
     * :( Burned out – there’s so much stuff to do  at home
-    * :( Anxious– wants to relax but there’s paperwork waiting to be done
+    * :( Anxious – wants to relax but there’s paperwork waiting to be done
 - title: Night (8pm - 11pm)
   actions: |
     * Do some work